alexispurslane/LMS/README.md

 * Blue: Magic that has to do with defence.
 * Yellow: Magic that has to do with skill-levels and experence points.

-A player accrues experenece points in each house of magic as he casts spells in them, which increases the liklihood of the spells succeeding.
+A player accrues experience points in each house of magic as he casts spells in them.
+Each color of experience points (XP) increase the likelihood of the spells of the corresponding color of magic succeeding.
 When spells fail, they can either have a random effect or just do nothing.
-When spells succeed, they do exactly what the stated effect was in the spellbook from which you learned it.
+When spells succeed, they do exactly what the spellbook (or scroll) from which you learned it said.
 You are always told wether a spell succeeded or failed.

-With each spell, there is an amount of experenece points necissary to cast it, as well as an amount of "color power" it uses.
-Each magic generator only produces a set amount of "color power", which can be used to cast a spell.
+With each spell, there is an amount of experience points (XP) necissary to cast it, as well as the amount of "color power" it uses.
+Each magic generator only produces a specific amount of "color power", which can be used to cast a spell.
 To fully regenerate its color power takes four turns, but color power can be used partially.

-For example: You have a ring that produces 5 purple color power.
-You can cast one purple 5 spell, or a purple 3 and a purple 2 spell.
-After this, it takes four game turns to cool down the ring and restore its full power.
+> **Example**: You have a ring that produces 5 purple color power (5P
+> CP).
+You can cast one 5P spell, or a 3P spell and a 2P spell.
+After
+> this, it takes four game turns to cool down the ring and restore its
+> full power.

 ### Magic Channelers